capdevon/jme-navmesh-ai/README.md

 # jme3-recast4j-test-1
 This project was born with the aim of creating a bridge API between the recast4j library and jMonkeyEngine.

+This project optimizes and adds new tools and features to the original project [jme3-recast4j](https://github.com/MeFisto94/jme3-recast4j-demo/wiki)

 ⚠️ This library is still under active development!
 Follow me to stay updated on the improvements I am working on.